rduplain/memo/startups-for-people-with-problems.md

 This makes fundraising particularly complicated in the early stage.
 That said, health systems often invest in addition to being a customer.
-Selling to a hospital takes 18 months +/-, but sophisticated management on a long-enough timescale will recognize that the organization internally has too much hierarchy and is too risk-averse to innovate.
+Selling to a hospital takes 18 months +/-.
+Sophisticated management on a long-enough timescale will recognize that the organization internally has too much hierarchy and is too risk-averse to innovate.
 They _need_ to look externally to innovate.